 In September 1986 classes commenced in the Department of Nursing and Health Studies program with 2-Year Post-Diploma Baccalaureate Degrees in Nursing and Mental Health.
 In 1990, the University introduced a major in Business Administration in the Faculty of Arts.
 Brandon University received its second masters program when the Masters of Education program was approved in 1990.
 In 1991, a minor in Women’s Studies was approved in the Faculty of Arts.
 In 1993, a minor in Aboriginal Art was approved.
 In September 1996, the 4-Year Bachelor of Science in Psychiatric Nursing was offered for the first time.

 The Beginning in the fall of 1994, the renovation and reconstruction of Clark Hall and the Brandon College Building, with the retention of the original façade, was initiated.
 This historic project was completed in the spring of 1997.
-Currently, faculty and administration occupy the new structure and classes are being held in the new large classrooms in the renovated buildings.
+The Faculty of Arts and university administration now occupy the restored structure.

 In 1997, the School of Health Studies was established and the 4-Year Bachelor of Business Administration was offered for the first time.
 In 1998, both a Masters program in Rural Development and a bachelor’s program in First Nations and Aboriginal Counselling was launched.